Bushcraft and Survival Courses in Morocco

 Bushcraft and Survival Expedition to the Sahara Desert

-Duration 8 Days / 7 Nights 2019 Dates to be confirmed
+Duration 8 Days / 7 Nights 2020 Dates to be confirmed and details may change.

 This will be a once in a lifetime experience for many people, a unique opportunity to venture into one of the most beautiful and least spoilt wildernesses on earth.
 You will be guided on this adventure by one of Europe’s top wildlife and survival experts as well as local desert Berber nomads.

 Marrakech - High Atlas - Draa Valley - Tamegroute - Sahara - Zagora - Ouarzazate - Marrakech